 You may not know Glen Brogan by name, but his art has likely caught your eye.
 The West Virginia-based artist has been working for venues like Gallery 1988 and Mondo for years, creating pop culture art in a style that simultaneously unique and familiar.
 His visuals looks like something out of an animated film, popping with the same kind of vibrancy and cartoonish realism that makes animation wonderful.

 Now the artist is finally having his first solo show and /Film is proud to debut a few of the images.
 It opens Friday May 31 at Gallery 1988 East in Los Angeles, CA. Brogan has created pieces from all corners of pop culture, television, comic books, movies and more, with topics as varied as Indiana Jones, Batman, The Simpsons, the Domino’s Noid and Smokey the Bear.
 Check out a small sampling below.
 Read More »

 Please Recommend /Film on Facebook

-After the jump check out all 30 images from the show and find out when and how you can grab them.
+After the jump, check out a small sample of the work in the show and find out more.
 Read More »

 Cool Posts From Around the Web: